There will be lots of waggy-tailed love in the air this Valentine's Day as more than 700 homeless dogs and cats soar to safety.

-While so many animal shelters are packed with homeless pets, in some parts of the country there are waiting lists of people looking for dogs and cats to adopt.
-That's why groups like Wings of Rescue take healthy pets from crowded shelters and fly them to no-kill facilities throughout the United States and Canada.
+Many animal shelters are packed with homeless pets, yet in some parts of the country, there are waiting lists of people looking for dogs and cats to adopt.
+To help fix that math problem, Freekibble.com and GreaterGood.org have teamed up to sponsor Flights to Freedom, which partners with Wings of Rescue, a group of volunteer pilots who take healthy pets from crowded shelters and fly them to shelters that have room to spare in the United States and Canada.

-Their next passenger list includes 110 pets from the West Memphis Animal Shelter and the Humane Society of the Delta in nearby Helena, Arkansas.
-On May 3, they plan to fly them to no-kill shelters including the Kootenai Humane Society in Hayden, Idaho, and SpokAnimal in Spokane, Washington.
+The passenger list included 110 pets from the West Memphis Animal Shelter and the Humane Society of the Delta in nearby Helena, Arkansas.
+They flew to no-kill shelters including the Kootenai Humane Society in Hayden, Idaho, and SpokAnimal in Spokane, Washington.

-Since the nonprofit was created in 2012, more than 26,000 pets have been flown to new shelters for a chance at finding homes.
+Since the nonprofit Wings of Rescue was created in 2012, more than 31,000 pets have been flown to shelters for a chance at finding homes.
 They are taken by volunteer pilots who fly in their own planes, as well as chartered cargo planes.
-The goal is to fly 12,000 pets in 2017.

 The reason the system works, the organization points out, is because of donations, partnerships and volunteers.